HeatXD/GekkoNet/README.md

 	- Save the gamestate less often which might help games where saving the game is expensive.
 This is at the cost of more iterations advancing the gamestate during rollback.

 ### Work in progress
+- Event System for notifications such and players being done with syncing.
 - Desync Detection
 - Network Statistics
 - Joining a session that's already in progress as a spectator (and maybe as a player later)